 It is legal to use charcoal barbecues on terraces and in backyards, but not on balconies and roofs.
 As with other types of grills, there must be a ten foot clearance between the grill and anything that could catch fire.
 You must also have immediate access to a fire extinguisher or a water supply, such as a garden hose.
 See the NYC Fire Code §307.5.1.

-Have A Safe And Happy Memorial Day!
+Have A Safe And Happy Fourth of July!

 Written by Petro Zinkovetsky, Esq

 Picture credit: https://www.pexels.com/photo/close-up-photo-of-man-cooking-meat-1482803/